snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ####Step 5: Compile Spark with Kinesis Support

-In the vagrant box, we specify maven memory setting in your Terminal:
+In the vagrant box, specify maven memory setting in your Terminal:

 ```bash
 vagrant@spark-streaming-example-project:/vagrant$ export MAVEN_OPTS="-Xmx2g -XX:MaxPermSize=512M -XX:ReservedCodeCacheSize=512m"
 ```

-I use the invoke command to get Apache Spark in your Terminal:
+Use the invoke command to get Apache Spark in your Terminal:
 ```bash
 vagrant@spark-streaming-example-project:/vagrant$  inv get_spark
 ```

-After it finishes downloading I unpack the file with this invoke command:
+After it finishes downloading, unpack the file with this invoke command:
 ```bash
 vagrant@spark-streaming-example-project:/vagrant$  inv unzip_spark
 ```

-I change into the spark-master directory:
+Change into the spark-master directory:
 ```bash
 vagrant@spark-streaming-example-project:/vagrant$  cd spark-master
 ```

-Then I issue the invoke command to build Spark so it can get data from Kinesis:
+Issue the invoke command to build Spark so it can get data from Kinesis:
 ```bash
 vagrant@spark-streaming-example-project:/vagrant/spark-master$   inv build_spark
 ```